Royal Hospital School: History

-The school was originally located at Greenwich Hospital and was based in what is now the National Maritime Museum in Greenwich, London.
-The Hospital was founded in 1694, and the school in 1712, both by Royal Charter.
+The school was originally located at Greenwich Hospital, in what is now the National Maritime Museum in Greenwich, London.
+The Hospital was founded in 1694, and the school in 1712, both by royal charter.
+In the 1820s, the Royal Naval Asylum school was incorporated into the school.
 The original purpose of the school was to provide assistance and education to the orphans of seafarers in the Royal and Merchant Navies, and it was once the largest school for navigation and seamanship in the country.

-The school has been located in Holbrook since 1933.
+The school relocated to Holbrook in 1933.
 The Holbrook campus was designed by the Birmingham-based arts and crafts architect Herbert Tudor Buckland and built by J. Gerrard & Sons Ltd of Swinton.
-Most of the buildings are now Grade II listed with the main range and chapel being Grade II*.
+Most of the buildings are now Grade II listed, with the chapel also being Grade II*.

-Until relatively recently, entry to the school was limited to the children or grandchildren of seafarers.
-Until the 1950s, boys of the school were also required to join the Royal or Merchant Navies, and as such the education was focused on maritime matters.
-Although this requirement has not been in force for some decades, the school has retained certain naval traditions such as naval uniform, divisions (a formal parade and march past as practised in the armed forces) and an element of marching.
+Historically, the Royal Hospital School exclusively admitted children or grandchildren of seafarers.
+This policy was in place until the mid-20th century.
+During this period, up until the 1950s, it was also mandatory for boys attending the school to pursue careers in the Royal or Merchant Navies.
+Consequently, the curriculum was heavily centred around maritime subjects.
+Although these requirements have been discontinued for several decades, the school continues to uphold certain naval traditions.
+These include wearing naval uniforms, conducting divisions (formal parades and march-pasts typical in the armed forces), and incorporating marching as part of the school's activities.

 In 1991 the school became coeducational, with the girls first being introduced into Hood house, followed by Cornwallis, Howe and Blake (now co-educational) and Anson.
 Girls initially had a different naval uniform from boys, but this was changed to match the boys' uniform, and subsequently followed the changes in dress as seen in the Royal Navy.
 The first female Head of School was appointed in 1992 to work alongside the male Head of School.

 In 1994 the entire school was bussed to Greenwich Hospital to parade in front of Queen Elizabeth II, in celebration of the tercentenary of the Hospital.
 The parade took place on the parade ground in front of the Queen's House.
-In 2012 the school marked three hundred years since its foundation with the opening of a Heritage Centre, publication of a commemorative book and a formal dinner in the Painted Hall at Greenwich.
+In 2012 the school marked three hundred years since its foundation with the opening of a Heritage Centre and publication of a commemorative book.

 In 2005 RHS was one of 50 of the country's leading independent schools which were found guilty of running an illegal price-fixing cartel which had allowed them to drive up fees for thousands of parents.
-Each school was required to pay a nominal penalty of £10,000 and all agreed to make ex-gratia payments totaling three million pounds into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.
+Each school was required to pay a nominal penalty of £10,000, and all agreed to make ex-gratia payments totaling £3 million into a trust designed to benefit pupils who attended the schools during the period in which fee information was shared.